 29% of American law firms reported a security breach in 2020.
 Perhaps more surprisingly: 1 in 5 firms weren’t sure if they had been breached.

-A dearth of modern cybersecurity defences is thought to be the contributing factor.
-Only 43% of law firms indicated they use file encryption; less than 40% use email encryption, two-factor authentication and intrusion prevention; and less than 30% use full disk encryption and intrusion detection.
+A dearth of modern cybersecurity defenses is thought to be the contributing factor.
+Only 43% of law firms indicated they use file encryption; less than 40% use email encryption, two-factor authentication, and intrusion prevention; and less than 30% use full disk encryption and intrusion detection.

 Despite the sensitive level of data hosted on their networks, and attorney-client confidentiality assuming data is securely stored, many law firms are underprepared for the plague of ransomware descending on their industry.

 No Firm is Too Small